 Los Feliz Charter School for the Arts is a charter elementary school in Los Angeles.
-The principal of Los Feliz Charter School for the Arts is Staci Block, who can be contacted at email@example.com.
-500 students go to Los Feliz Charter School for the Arts and identify as Unspecified; White, non-Hispanic; and Black, non-Hispanic.
+The principal of Los Feliz Charter School for the Arts is Staci Block and can be contacted at firstname.lastname@example.org.
+500 students attend Los Feliz Charter School for the Arts and identify mostly as Unspecified; White, non-Hispanic; and Black, non-Hispanic.
 6% of the Los Feliz Charter School for the Arts students have "limited English proficiency."
 22% of the 500 students here are paying reduced lunch prices.
 The ratio of students to teachers at Los Feliz Charter School for the Arts is 17:1.
 Selma Avenue Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture